WE ARE NO LONGER ACCEPTING APPLICATIONS FOR SUMMER 2026.

 Using real-world subjects to challenge rising NC ninth- and 10th-graders

-This interactive, interdisciplinary academic program uses exciting real-world subjects to challenge talented rising ninth- and 10th-graders across North Carolina and build their skills in science, math, technology, and communications.
-The program is free and available to students who are residents of North Carolina.
-Students who are accepted into and complete the program as rising ninth graders are then offered a spot to return for a second summer of programming.
+This interactive, interdisciplinary academic program uses exciting real-world subjects to challenge talented rising ninth- and 10th-graders across North Carolina and build their skills in STEM and communications.
+The program is free, with applications being open only to current eighth grade students who are residents of North Carolina.
+Students who are accepted into and complete the program as rising ninth graders (cohort 1 students) are then offered a spot to return for a second summer of programming as rising tenth graders (cohort 2 students).

-Step Up to STEM is made possible by generous financial support from Cisco Systems, the Anonymous Trust Foundation, and the Barber Fund for Underrepresented Minorities for STEM Leadership.
+Step Up to STEM is made possible by generous financial support from the Anonymous Trust Foundation, the Barber Fund for Underrepresented Minorities for STEM Leadership, and the Burroughs Wellcome Fund Student STEM Enrichment Program (SSEP).
 The program started through the generous financial support of the Burroughs Wellcome Fund, the North Carolina GlaxoSmithKline Foundation, Bayer CropScience, and Duke Energy Foundation.

 Anonymous Trust Foundation

 The Anonymous Trust’s mandate is to serve rural and underserved communities in Eastern North Carolina.
-In 2021, the Anonymous Trust Foundation awarded NCSSM a grant to be used on general operating expenses associated with increasing the awareness and participation in the Step Up to STEM and Summer Accelerator programs in Eastern North Carolina, with a particular focus on rural and underserved communities.
+In 2024, the Anonymous Trust awarded NCSSM a grant to be used in part to expand Step Up to STEM to the UNC Pembroke campus.

 Barber Fund for Underrepresented Minorities for STEM Leadership